avastamin/tic-tac-toe-in-Python/README.md

  - **new_game**
     - Path: 'game'
     - Method: POST
-    - Parameters: user_one,user_two, attempts_allowed, attempts_remaining, gave_over, game_cancelled
+    - Parameters: user_x,user_o
-      user_one, user_two
     - Returns: GameForm with initial game state.
-    - Description: Creates a new Game. user_one,user_two provided must correspond to an existing user - will raise a NotFoundException if not.
-Min must be less than max.
-Also adds a task to a task queue to update the average moves remaining for active games.
+    - Description: Creates a new Game. user_x,user_o provided must correspond to an existing user - will raise a NotFoundException if not.

  - **get_game**
     - Path: 'game/{urlsafe_game_key}'